Becky139/GOT-Quiz/README.md

 Each page within the site has a consistent and responsive navigation system.
 The details of features on the site are detailed below.
 - The **Header** is across the top of the page.
 It is not static as this would cover too much of the screen.
 A back-to-top button was implemented instead so users can access the navigation bar quickly.
 - The **Navigation Bar** is positioned directly below the header.
 - The **Footer** is 100% in width and 40px in height.
 It stays at the bottom of the screen at all times, on all screen sizes.
 Each social media link opens in a new tab.
-Additionally, each social media link opens in a new tab to relavent social media page.
+Additionally, each social media link opens in a new tab to relevant social media page.
 Each page within the site has a consistent and responsive navigation system.
 The details of features on the site are detailed below.
-- The **Sign Up Form** is to provide a way for users to contact the develper and they can be informed of quiz updates.
+- The **Sign Up Form** is to provide a way for users to contact the developer and they can be informed of quiz updates.

 ### Existing Features
 - **Header** - Appearing on almost every page for brand recognition.
 - **Navigation Bar** - Appearing on almost every page for a consistently easy and intuitive navigable.
 - **Social Media Icons** - Appearing on almost every page, the icons are appropriate representations of the Social Media platforms.
-- **Back To Top Scroll** - Apearing on the Intro page and the Quiz when on smaller screens it allows the user to get back to the top of the page with one click.
+- **Back To Top Scroll** - Appearing on the Intro page and the Quiz when on smaller screens it allows the user to get back to the top of the page with one click.
 - **Contact Form** - A contact form is used in the Contact Page, to provide a point of contact for the user.
-- **[Intro Page](index.html)** - Provides a summary of the TV series game of Thrones and a little quiz introdution.
+- **[Intro Page](index.html)** - Provides a summary of the TV series game of Thrones and a little quiz introduction.
 - **[Quiz Page](quiz.html)** - This page has the Quiz game on it and provides the user with a score at the end.
 - **[Sign Up Page](sign-up.html)** - This page provide the user with a place to sign up to get information on when the quiz is updated.
-- **[Sin Up Dump Page](sign-up-dump.html)** - This page is were the user is taken after submiting the form in the sign up page.
+- **[Sin Up Dump Page](sign-up-dump.html)** - This page is were the user is taken after submitting the form in the sign up page.

 ### Features to Implement in the future
 - **Helpful Links Page**